Sirpur – An Icon of Dakshina Kosala

 Lower monastery have a central stone-paved courtyard, with row of cells around it.
 Various antiquities were recovered from the site.
 It appears that the residents were involved in various crafts as tools belonging to agriculture, smithy, pottery-making and gold-work were recovered from cells.
 One cell has obtained a full set of goldsmith’s tool including a touchstone with mark of gold-testing.
 Many bronze images were also made locally, a fine bronze image of Buddha with gold plating and eyes set in silver is also recovered from the site.

-Stone inscription of Ananda Prabha Vihara – Epigraphia Indica Vol XXXI – The inscriptions starts with praise of Sugata (Buddha).
+Stone inscription of Ananda Prabha Vihara2 – The inscriptions starts with praise of Sugata (Buddha).
 The object is to record the founding of a village and establishing a feeding house for the followers of the Buddha, during the reign of Mahasivagupta by one Anandaprabha.
 The poet who composed the inscription is Sumangala, son of Taradatta.
 The inscription was engraved by Prabhakara.

 Second Buddhist site – It was the second Buddhist site which was excavated by MG Dikshit along with Ananda Prabha Vihara.
 The site has three Buddhist monasteries.
 All monastery follow the same plan, stone paved central courtyard surrounded by cell all around, one cell in the back wall used as a shrine.
-One monastery was also used as nunnery, evident from findings of glass and shell bangles remains.
+Based upon the findings of glass and shell bangles remains in one monastery, Dikhsit suggests that it was used as nunnery.
+Peter Skilling3 differs and argues that identification of a monastery as a nunnery because bangles were found in some of the cells is not only fanciful but illogical, since nuns did not wear bangles any more than did monks.
 In the basement of one of the cell are found a miniature stupa in crystal and a gilt vajra.
-Findings of damaged images of Ganesha, Mahishasuramardini and Shiva-Parvati suggests that these were used by followers of Shaivite faith at a later period.
+Findings of damaged images of Ganesha, Mahishasuramardini and Shiva-Parvati suggests that these were used by followers of Shaivite faith at some later period.

 The sculptures over the doorway depict various zoological aspects, that many animals are carved accompanying human images.
 Among these are visible copulation scenes in an elephant herd, monkeys over a tree, sheep fight, birds over mango trees, a dog accompanying a couple, squirrels and mice.
 The sculptors carved out the natural scenes they witnessed around them.
 Amalgamation of animals in close coordination of humans depicts the social and cultural conditions of that period.

-Excavated Buddhist Viharas (monasteries)3 – Various Buddhist monuments have come into light during the excavations in 2000-2011 carried out by A K Sharma and team.
+Excavated Buddhist Viharas (monasteries)6 – Various Buddhist monuments have come into light during the excavations in 2000-2011 carried out by A K Sharma and team.
 Brief on these sites is provided as below.

 - SRP-1 – This is a temple cum nunnery.
 The temple has three garbha-grhas.
 The central garbha-grha has an image of Buddha, in bhumi-sparsha-mudra.
 The two subsidiary garbha-grhas have an image of Bodhisattva each.
 The mandapa fronting the garbha-grhas is a sixteen pillared hall, having a verandah on each side.
 On all sides, expect the garbha-grha side, have room to accommodate monks.